 Conference Registration Portal

 The 5th International Workshop on Induced Polarization (IP) will take place from October 3-5, 2018 at Rutgers University-Newark, located just 10 miles outside of New York City, USA.
-An icebreaker is planned for the evening of October 2 to kick off the workshop.
+An icebreaker on October 2 will kick off the workshop.

 The workshop will be built around 5 major themes each with a prestigious invited keynote speaker:

 1. Petrophysics: Keynote speaker Matthias Halisch [Leibniz Institute of Applied Geophysics, Germany]

 2. Biogeophysical studies: Keynote speaker Sarah Glaven [Naval Research Laboratory, USA]